StudySpanish-Website

 8. Perfect tenses

-This section only has 1 exercise which is a quiz.
-To get your quiz you have to click the link that says click to generate unique quiz.
-Then, choose how many questions do you want in the quiz.
+This section only has 1 exercise, which is a quiz.
+To get your quiz, you have to click the link that says click to generate a unique quiz.
+Then, choose how many questions you want in the quiz.

 verb drills quiz